timothydereuse/copy-forward/README.md

-# piano-roll-correlation
+# CopyForward

-MIREX project (discovering patterns for filling in gaps in symbolic music data)
+MIREX project (discovering patterns for filling in gaps in symbolic music data).